giulioisac/giulioisac.github.io/content/gene-flow.md

 where \(\mu\) labels the independent loci and the minimization runs subject to \(A_{ij}\ge 0\) and \(\sum_j A_{ij}=1\).
 Summing over a window of time points regularizes the fit and sets the resolution at which \(A\) is allowed to vary.

-This estimator wants the true frequencies and we only ever see a sample of them, which turns out to bias it in a specific and awkward direction.
-Noise in the predictors of a regression attenuates its coefficients, and the simplex constraint forbids them from shrinking toward zero, so they spread out instead: averaging \(n\) noisy predictors is a better bet than trusting any one of them, and the fit slides toward the uniform matrix \(A_{ij}=1/n\).
-Sampling noise reads as mixing.
-The small long-range couplings, which are the whole reason for building the method, come out systematically too large.
+The estimator wants the true frequencies and we only ever see a noisy sample of them.
 The remedy in the COVID work is to stop treating what we measured as the state of the system.
 A hidden Markov model keeps the true frequencies as hidden states and gives genetic drift and sampling their own noise terms, with drift variance set by an effective population size and sampling variance set by the number of sequences and a per-region overdispersion.
 Gaussian noise makes the model a Kalman filter with an analytic likelihood, and the parameters follow from MCMC or, more cheaply, from expectation-maximization.
-The estimator stops confusing noise with mixing because it now has a parameter for the noise.
+Figure 2 shows the structure of this model.

+{{figure: gene-flow-figKalman}}

 ## Distances We Can Trust

 None of that survives contact with ancient DNA.
-Five genomes in a 300-year bin do not determine a frequency, the noise at that depth is not remotely Gaussian, and each sample covers a different subset of sites.
-We give up on individual frequencies instead, and write the dynamics directly in terms of quantities that many loci can estimate together, which is what the \(F_2\) statistics are.
+A few genomes in a 300-year bin do not determine a frequency, the noise at that depth is not remotely Gaussian, and each sample covers a different subset of sites.
+We give up on individual frequencies instead, and write the dynamics directly in terms of quantities that many loci can estimate together.

+The \(F_2\) statistic{{cite: patterson2012}} is the simplest of them: the squared difference in allele frequency between two populations, averaged over the whole genome.
+No single site is measurable at this sample size, but the average over a million of them is, and because sites enter that average independently, samples covering different subsets of positions still combine into one number.
+Under neutrality its expectation grows with the drift that separates two populations, which is why the field reads it as a genetic distance and builds admixture graphs out of it.

-Write \(F_{ik}=\langle (X_i-X_k)^2\rangle\) for the ordinary \(F_2\) distance and \(F'_{ik}=\langle (X'_i-X_k)^2\rangle\) for its lagged version, where the prime denotes time \(t+\Delta t\) and the brackets average over all sites in the genome.
+Write \(F_{ik}=\langle (X_i-X_k)^2\rangle\) for that distance and \(F'_{ik}=\langle (X'_i-X_k)^2\rangle\) for its lagged version, where the prime denotes time \(t+\Delta t\) and the brackets are the average over sites.
+The lag is the addition here, and it is what tells a donor from a recipient.

+Figure 1 runs both statistics in the browser for two demes.
+The top panel is the relaxation of the model itself, neutral frequencies in \(A\) and \(B\) pulled together by migration, and the bottom panel is the distance between them with its two lagged versions.
+Symmetric migration pulls all three curves down together.
+Turn on flow in one direction only and the two lagged statistics separate, because only the receiving population has moved toward where the donor used to be.

+{{figure: gene-flow-figRelax}}

 We start from an identity that costs nothing:

 \[ X'_i - X_k = (X'_i - X_i) + (X_i - X_k) \]